AyushKumar-FSD/nayepankh-foundation/README.md

 * Create a modern and responsive user interface.
 * Enhance user experience across desktop and mobile devices.
 * Present organizational information in a clear and professional manner.
-* Improve accessibility to donation, contact, certification, and policy information.
+* Improve accessibility to donation, contact, certification and policy information.

 ---